-There are some, however, that will allow you to discuss your current situation and will give you a chance to explain your bankruptcy.
+There are some, however, that will allow you to discuss your current situation and give you a chance to explain your bankruptcy.
 The finance house may need to ask questions or get permission from your Insolvency Practitioner before approving any credit.

 However, it’s vitally important that you are honest from the outset.
 You need to make sure that you talk to an experienced broker who has access to specialist finance houses.

-Funders look at a variety of factors, but one of the main reasons is that you can pay.
+Funders look at a variety of factors, but one of the main things that they want to confirm is that you can afford to meet the payments you are agreeing to.
 If you are on low income but you have no other financial obligations, the finance company may be satisfied that you will be able to meet the monthly payments.
 They will want to assess your incomings and outgoings before making a decision.

 Finance companies tend to consider students a higher risk.
-This is because they have no credit history, and as such they cannot be sure that they can rely on the student to make the payments.
+This is due to the fact that as a student you don’t tend to have a credit history.
+Because they tend to have no credit history, the finance company can’t be sure that they will be able to rely on a student to make their payments.

 You can get a personal loan from the bank, an online lender or your local building society.
-You agree to a series of terms and conditions, and you pay a series of monthly payments until the loan is paid off.
+You agree to a series of terms and conditions, and you make a series of monthly payments until the loan is paid off.
 These payments do gain interest, however.
 But, you can use it to put a deposit down on your car.
 You can find out more about that by reading our article on getting a car without a deposit.

-Can I Get Car Finance With a Guarantor?
+Can I get finance with a Guarantor?

-We’ve mentioned a few times above that you can increase your chances of getting car finance if you use a guarantor.
+We’ve mentioned a few times above that you can increase your chances of getting car finance if you use a Guarantor.